ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-03-31-tiny-haskell-chicken.md

 ---
 layout: post
 type: post
-title: "Seven things I learned after building a tiny Haskell CLI tool"
+title: "Seven things I learned after building a tiny Haskell CLI app"
 date: 2021-03-31
 category: notebook
 comments: true
 author: "LJ MIRANDA"
 tags: [functional programming, haskell]
 description: |
+  Sharing some lessons I learned in my brief journey in Haskell and functional programming.
 ---

+I've been studying Haskell on and off for almost two years now.
+Truth is, I never got past the initial hump to be very productive in it.
+However, from grad school to work life, Haskell's been like that low-maintenance friend I say hi to occasionally and still managed to be exciting.

+Last May, I had a breakthrough:

 <!--
 Introduction